-The colors listed in the default view illustrate a 'heat map' of the wireless activity as pictured below.
+The colors listed below (Real Wave) illustrate a 'heat map' of the wireless activity as pictured below.
 The hot colors (like red) represent continuous transmissions.

 - Light purple single packet

 - Blue less than green

 - Green less than yellow

 - Yellow less than red

-- Red noise floor (more than 20 transmissions per point)
+- Red noise floor (more than 20) transmissions per point on screen)

 - Red activity can cause significant interference, which affects wireless speed and reliability.
 Here's what activity looks like and how it affects speed: